Code-Institute-Submissions/Pokemon-Pairs/README.md

 ___
 <span id="project"></span>
 ## Project Evaluation

+I believe that the project meets its design purpose.
+The site is simple to navigate with intuitive modals to help guide younger users through the game.
+It gives clear instructions so that the users do not have to think too much about which button to click to get to the game.
+Instead of using link names like "Home", I have used Play! to help understanding of where the game is located.

+Throughout the code there are many fail-safes, as detailed in <a href="#defensiveFeatures">defensive features</a>.
+As the user audience is a young demographic, I have tried to ensure that unusual interaction with the site - such as clicking every thing at once - does not interrupt or break the game.

 <span id="improvements"></span>
 ### Improvements

 JavaScript code
    + In future I want to explore using switch cases.
    + I want to look at short hand for conditional statements to make it clearer where the loops and functions are defined.

 CSS